BioJulia/BioMakie.jl/README.md

 ## Installation

-Install BioMakie from the Julia package REPL, which can be accessed by pressing **`]`** from the Julia REPL, then run **`add BioMakie`**.
+To install BioMakie, access the Julia package REPL by pressing **`]`** from the Julia REPL, then run **`add BioMakie`**.

 ## Contributing and questions